sonic-net/SONiC/doc/sonic-profiling/sonic-profiling-HLD.md

 By using the Sonic Profiling feature, enterprises can deploy network devices that meet their specific security and reliability needs, reducing the risk of cyber threats and ensuring smooth operations.

-#### Edge Environment

-In an edge environment, network devices often need to be deployed in remote locations with limited resources.
-The Sonic Profiling feature allows for the selection of an "EDGE" profile during the build time, which includes configurations optimized for edge deployments.

-**How the Feature Will Be Used:**

-- During the build process, the `SONIC_PROFILE` environment variable is set to `EDGE`.
-- The build system uses the `rules/config.EDGE` configuration file, which includes settings optimized for edge operations.
-- These settings might include power-saving features, lightweight containerization, and simplified management interfaces.

-**Benefits:**

-- **Resource Efficiency:** Ensures that the network device operates with minimal resource consumption, maximizing performance in resource-constrained environments.
-- **Simplicity:** Provides configurations that are easy to deploy and manage in remote locations with limited IT support.
-- **Flexibility:** Allows for customization based on specific edge use cases, such as IoT deployments or remote branch connectivity.

-By using the Sonic Profiling feature, organizations can deploy network devices in edge environments with confidence, knowing that the devices are optimized for resource efficiency and simplicity.

 ### Configuration and Management

 Various default configurations will be made, most notably for datacenter, enterprise and edge switches.
 Additional configuration profiles can be made by creating a config file in the rules directory in the format `config.<profile-name>`